 Mastering use case development is perhaps the best move I ever made on becoming a better architect.

-The secret: Writing Effective Use Cases (snippet) by Alistair Cockburn.
+The secret: Writing Effective Use Cases (preview) by Alistair Cockburn.

 Alistair is the Use Case master.
 His book is probably the most valuable IT book on my bookshelf.
 If you've ever struggled through gathering requirements, you'll appreciate its value immediately.
 You wont believe how many times you jump up and exclaim, "That happened to me!
 That is so true!"
 If you're a beginner, just know that this gem contains the best practices from years of actual project experience.
 When you follow it, you follow in the footsteps of real architects that get projects done.